WPGG

 WPGG (1450 AM; "WPG Talk Radio 95.5") is a commercial radio station licensed to Atlantic City, New Jersey.
-The station is owned by Townsquare Media and it broadcasts a talk radio format.
-The radio studios and offices are on Tilton Road in Northfield, New Jersey.
+The station is owned by Townsquare Media and broadcasts a talk radio format.
+WPGG's studios and offices are on Tilton Road in Northfield, New Jersey.

-WPGG is powered at 1,000 watts, using a non-directional antenna.
-It can be heard throughout New Jersey's Ocean, Atlantic, and Cape May Counties and parts of Delaware.
-The transmitter is on Riverside Street, near Absecon Boulevard (U.S. Route 30) in Atlantic City.
-WPGG is simulcast on FM translator W238CZ at 95.5 MHz.
-WPGG programming can also be heard using an HD Radio on 97.3 WENJ-HD3.
+WPGG is powered at 1,000 watts, using a non-directional antenna, and can be heard throughout New Jersey's Ocean, Atlantic, and Cape May counties.
+Its transmitter is on Riverside Street near Absecon Boulevard (U.S. Route 30) in Atlantic City.

-Programming

-Weekdays start with a local news and information show, "Hurley in the Morning," hosted by Harry Hurley.
-The rest of the schedule is from nationally syndicated conservative talk shows: Brian Kilmeade, "Markley, Van Camp and Robbins," Sean Hannity, Mark Levin, Jimmy Failla, Joe Pags, "Red Eye Radio" and "First Light."

-Weekends feature shows on money, health, the outdoors, food, travel and home repair.
-Weekend hosts include Dana Loesch, Doug Stephan, Dave Ramsey and Kevin McCullough.
-Most hours begin with an update from Fox News Radio.